meilisearch/documentation/guides/advanced_guides/search_parameters.md

 ## Attributes to retrieve

+Attributes to display in the returned documents.

 `attributesToRetrieve=<Attribute>,<Attribute>,...`

 - `<Attribute>` (Optional, string, Defaults to `*`)

-  Comma-separated list of attributes that will appear in the returned documents.
+  Comma-separated list of attributes that shall be in the returned documents.

 ## Attributes to crop

+Attributes whose values have to be cropped.

 `attributesToCrop=<Attribute>,<Attribute>,...`

 - `<Attribute>` (Optional, string, defaults to empty)

-  Comma-separated list of attributes whose values will be cropped according to the `cropLength` value and the matches.
+  Comma-separated list of attributes whose values shall be cropped according to the `cropLength` value and the matches.

 ::: tip
-This is useful when you have specific needs for displaying results on the front-end application.
+This is especially useful when you have to display content on the front-end in a specific way.
 :::

 **Cropping start at the first occurrence of the search query**.
 It only keeps `(cropLength - matchLength)/2` chars on each side of the first match.

 ## Crop length

+Set a limit on the length of field values.

 `cropLength=<Integer>`

 - `<Integer>` (Optional, positive integer, defaults to `200`)

-  If the value of the parameter `cropLength` is _n_, _n_ is the total length of the cropped field.
+  If the value of the parameter `cropLength` is _n_, _n_ is the total length of cropped fields.

 #### Example